PrivateSNN: Privacy-Preserving Spiking Neural Networks: Methodology

 \textbf{ANN-SNN Conversion with synthetic images:} By generating synthetic images, we do not have to access the original dataset.
-Instead, we find the threshold of each layer from the maximum activation of synthetic images (Algorithm 1).
+Instead, we find the threshold of each layer from the maximum activation of synthetic images (see ANN-SNN Conversion algorithm in Supplementary D).
 Interestingly, we observe that converted SNNs with synthetic images almost recover the performance of the original ANN.
 This means that conversion process is feasible with inherent data distribution from a trained model.
 However, SNNs are still vulnerable to class leakage.
-If the attacker transmits the weight of SNNs to their computational platform, they can easily recover the original ANN by simply changing the LIF neuron to ReLU.
-Therefore, we encrypt a model using the temporal spike-based learning rule (will be described in the next subsection).
-Here, we use a relatively small number of time-steps (\eg, 100 $\sim$ 200) for conversion.
+If the attacker gets access to the weights of the SNN, they can easily recover the original ANN by simply changing the LIF neuron to ReLU.
+Therefore, we encrypt the converted SNN using the temporal spike-based learning rule (will be described in the next subsection).
+Note, we use a relatively small number of time-steps (\eg, 100 $\sim$ 150) for conversion.
 This is because short time-steps reduces training time and memory for post-conversion training.
 Also, short latency can bring more energy efficiency at inference.
-We observe that encryption training recovers the performance loss caused by using a small number of time-steps for conversion.
+We observe that encryption training recovers the performance loss caused by using small number of time-steps for conversion.